 Getting data to report on this impact measure is a work in progress.
 This Shared Measurement System belongs to all members of the Our Living Water Network, so if you have any data or ideas to share with us on this measure, please send us an email at [email protected].

 Watershed governance refers to the the ways in which decisions are made and upheld within a watershed, which informs how well our water is managed.
 Whereas the Watershed Governance impact measure identifies mechanisms to support watershed governance within the 25 major watersheds of Canada, this impact measure examines the extent to which watershed entities are present within the 167 sub-watersheds of Canada including the presence of a watershed plan.

 An identifiable watershed plan is also important to guide watershed entities and their decisions.
 According to the Fraser Basin Council’s guide to watershed planning, a watershed plan is a strategy that assesses the state of a watershed and presents detailed management information in terms of analyses, actions, participants and resources required for developing and implementing the plan.
 Ecosystems-based planning builds on this by advancing an approach that considers the full range of activities and interactions within a watershed, rather than focusing on isolated issues or species.

-To gain data for this impact measures, we conducted a desktop assessment of Canada's 167 sub-watersheds searching for the existence of a watershed entity and a watershed plan.
+To gain baseline data for this impact measures, we conducted a desktop scan of Canada's 167 sub-watersheds searching for the existence of a watershed entity and a watershed plan.